rosalindfranklininstitute/RedLionfish/paper/paper.md

 detrimental effects in imaging of objects, which can be generally described mathematically as a convolution of the real object image with the point spread function that characterizes the system.
-The very popular Richardson-Lucy deconvolution algorithm is widely used for the inverse process, to restore the data without these optical effects.
+The very popular Richardson-Lucy (RL) deconvolution algorithm is widely used for the inverse process, to restore the data without these optical effects, and this is often an critical restoring step in data processing of experimental data.
-Here we present the RedLionfish python package that was written to make the deconvolution of volumetric (3D) data easier to use, very fast (by exploiting GPU computing capabilities) and automatic handling of hardware limitations for large datasets.
+Here we present the versatile RedLionfish python package, that was written to make the RL deconvolution of volumetric (3D) data easier to run, very fast (by exploiting GPU computing capabilities) and automatic handling of hardware limitations for large datasets.
 It can also be used programmatically in Python/numpy using conda or PyPi package managers, and is also a simple napari plugin.